luci/luci-go/gce/appengine/backend/README.md

 ### drainVM

 drainVM receives a single VM to [drain](#drain).
-It attempts to record the VM as drained, but doesn't fail if the VM has already been deleted.
+It checks if the referenced Config no longer exists or no longer references the given VM, and attempts to record the VM as drained if so, but doesn't fail if the VM has already been deleted.

 ### createInstance